rrthomas/pdfjam/README.md

   and
 [**geometry**](https://www.ctan.org/tex-archive/macros/latex/contrib/geometry).

-With [libpaper](https://github.com/rrthomas/libpaper) version 2 or later installed, `pdfjam` will be able to find your default paper size, which you can configure if desired.
+With [libpaper](https://github.com/rrthomas/libpaper) installed, `pdfjam` will be able to find your default paper size, which you can configure if desired.

 For some years now, **pdfjam** has been included in the _TeX Live_ distribution, which includes all the necessary programs and packages to make `pdfjam` run smoothly.